primer/css/MAINTAINING.md

 2. Open a new tracking issue and immediately lock it.
 (No comments are needed, ship lists are just for us.)
 3. As you close issues and merge pull requests, add a link to those threads to the tracking issue.

-When the release and milestone are about ready to ship, move on the the releasing flow.
+When the release and milestone are about ready to ship, move on the releasing flow.

 ## Releasing